 However, not all online car buying services provide a pick-up service.
-Even market leaders like We Buy Any Car or Evans Halshaw, will not pick up your car for you.
-Instead, you have to drive to one of their local collection centres, and drop the car off.
+Many that involve you needing to drive to a branch or drop-off point will simply not pick up your car for you.
+Instead, you have to drive to a collection centre to complete the transaction.
+Not ideal if you want it collected!

 Which online buyers offer collection when you sell your car?

-So if We Buy Any Car won’t pick up your car, which online car buyers will?
+So if some buyers won’t pick up your car, which online car buyers will?
 And what do we mean by free home collection?

 Well, online car buyers have different policies on the issue.
 A home collection is when they’ll come and pick up your car from an agreed address.
 This could actually be from your home, or a place of work.

 However, not all instant online buyers will do this.
-Companies like We Buy Any Car and We Want Any Car will require you to drop off your vehicle at one of their branches.
+Companies like We Buy Any Car* and Evans Halshaw* will require you to drop off your vehicle at one of their branches.

-Now, if you live near a branch of one of these buyers, that’s fine.
-However, if you have to make a long journey to your nearest branch, only to find they’re not going to give you the amount you hoped for, it can feel like a massive waste of time.
+If you live near a branch of one of these buyers, that’s fine.
+However, if you have to make a long journey to your nearest branch, it may not be ideal.

 So what are you other options then?
 Here’s a small list of online car buyers that will collect your car (most of them for free):